Skip to Content

 Nephrolepis biserrata usually grows on the forest floor under the dappled shade of the forest canopy.
 Forest floors are naturally rich in organic matter, which helps the fern to thrive.

 When growing this plant in a pot, you can use the recommended houseplant potting mix for your Macho fern.
-To customize the mixture to a fern’s liking, add up on the organic content to enhance fertility, soil drainage, and water retention.
+To customize the mixture to a fern’s liking, add the organic content to enhance fertility, soil drainage, and water retention.

 One thing that makes the Macho fern a perfect houseplant is its required light levels.
 It will do well in any shaded place, and you will not have to worry about the plant not getting enough light.

-Outdoors, these plants cannot be grown in open, unshaded spaces as staying in direct sunlight for extended periods will definitely kill them.
+Outdoors, these plants cannot be grown in open, unshaded spaces as staying in direct sunlight for extended periods will kill them.

 They are best grown next to walls that provide shade during the hottest part of the day or under trees.
-A linear Macho fern plantation looks really good when planted alternatively to a linear tree plantation.
+A linear Macho fern plantation looks good when planted alternatively to a linear tree plantation.

 Make sure it gets bright indirect light by placing it next to a North or East facing window.